Moorish sovereign citizens: Incidents

 Some "Moorish" activists have practiced hostile possession of properties, citing "reparations" as a justification for their actions, even though their victims included other Black Americans.
 In June 2021, Hubert A. John, a self-identified citizen of the Al Moroccan Empire, was arrested and charged with counts of criminal mischief, burglary, criminal trespass and terroristic threats after he occupied a house in Newark, New Jersey, claiming that it fell into the jurisdiction of the Al Moroccan Empire.

-In 2005, musician Roy "Future Man" Wooten pleaded guilty to income tax evasion, after having been indicted on charges in 2001 that he had not filed or paid taxes between 1995 and 1998.
+In 2005, musician Roy "Future Man" Wooten pleaded guilty to income tax evasion after being indicted in 2001 on charges that he had failed to file or pay taxes between 1995 and 1998.
 He was affiliated with the Washitaw Nation.
 Before his guilty plea, he had been judged possibly incapable of assisting in his own defense after filing incomprehensible sovereign citizen paperwork with the court.

 In 2016, Washitaw Nation affiliate Gavin Eugene Long ambushed six police officers and killed three of them in Baton Rouge, Louisiana.
 Police killed Long in the resulting confrontation.
 A Rise of the Moors member had earlier been arrested in Danvers, Massachusetts, in 2019 on an outstanding warrant.
 He alleged his arrest was unlawful and filed a federal lawsuit against the police, which was dismissed after he tried to pay the court fees with a silver coin, saying U.S. currency was unconstitutional because it was "not backed by anything of value".

-In July 2021, eleven male individuals identifying themselves as a group called Rise of the Moors were arrested on Interstate 95 in Wakefield, Massachusetts, after a state trooper responding to disabled vehicles allegedly found the group carrying long guns, side-arms and wearing tactical body armor.
+In July 2021, eleven male individuals identifying themselves as a group called Rise of the Moors were arrested on Interstate 95 in Wakefield, Massachusetts, after a state trooper responding to disabled vehicles allegedly found the group carrying long guns, side-arms, and wearing tactical body armor.
 Police said the group claimed to be traveling from Rhode Island to Maine for "training" on their privately owned land.
 An Instagram account belonging to the group says its goal is to continue the work of Noble Drew Ali.

 On August 23, 2023, 63-year-old William Hardison Sr. opened fire on Pittsburgh, Pennsylvania law enforcement officers attempting to serve an eviction notice on him for occupying a former family home that had been sold after the death of the original owner.
 Over a hundred rounds were fired between Hardison and multiple officers in the city's Garfield neighborhood.
 The standoff lasted several hours before Hardison was eventually shot dead by police.
 The shooting started at 11 a.m. and ended at around 5 p.m, and was described by the Pittsburgh Post-Gazette as "perhaps the biggest gun battle in [Pittsburgh's] history".
 Over 70 police officers were placed on leave over the incident, pending investigation by higher authorities.
-Hardison was a self declared Moorish sovereign citizen.
+Hardison was a self-declared Moorish sovereign citizen.